-What happens if I do not pay my rent?
+What happens if I don't pay my rent?

-If you fall behind with your rent payments, action will be taken which could lead to you losing your home.
+If you fall behind with your rent payments, action will be taken which could lead to you losing your home, although eviction is always the last resort.

-Eviction (losing your home) is the last resort.
-This is why we will always try to work with you to reach a repayment arrangement before taking steps to evict you.
+This is why we'll always try to work with you to reach a repayment arrangement before taking steps to evict you.

-We will offer you money advice to sort out any problems you have in paying your rent.
-However, if we have tried to help and you have still not paid, we will start legal proceedings against you.
+We'll offer you money advice to sort out any problems you have in paying your rent.
+However, if we've tried to help and you still haven't paid, we'll start legal proceedings against you.

 Legal Action (Possession Proceedings)

 Stage 1 - A ‘Notice of Seeking Possession’ will be sent to you.
-The notice will tell you the amount of money you owe and how we plan to take you to court if you do not clear the arrears.
+The notice will tell you the amount of money you owe and how we plan to take you to court if you don't clear the arrears.

-If you continue not to make rent payments or make suitable repayment arrangements with us, it will then lead to a court hearing.
-An extra £325 in court fees will be added to your rent arrears.
+If you continue not to make rent payments or make suitable repayment arrangements with us, it'll then lead to a court hearing.
+An extra £355 in court fees will be added to your rent arrears.

-At this stage, you are at serious risk of losing your home.
+At this stage, you're at serious risk of losing your home.

-Stage 2 - At the court hearing, we will ask for a Suspended Possession Order –this means you can clear the arrears by paying agreed instalments.
+Stage 2 - At the court hearing, provided you're working with us to reduce the arrears, we could ask for a Suspended Possession Order –this means you can clear the arrears by paying agreed instalments.
 However, if you stop making the payments agreed under the Suspended Possession Order, we can then apply to the court for a warrant for your eviction.

 Stage 3 - Unless you clear the arrears in full, the court will issue a Possession Order.
 This means you have to give us possession of your home.